As an IT manager you want your organisation to invest in an ERP solution that is:

 Above all, you want to build a climate of trust, as well as honest and open communication channels among your team to ensure everyone understands their role and is enthusiastic about the project and its benefits to the organisation.

-Get your processes in order
+Get your business processes in order

 As the leader of an ERP project, it can be tempting to get carried away with the excitement of installing your new, cutting-edge ERP technology, but keeping your head and thinking practically will go a long way to ensuring the roll-out of the final implementation is successful.